UmmarFarooq14/Shell-Scripting-Journey/Shell/Day-04/notes.md

 	    echo "The $ file doesn't have a read permission." fi

-script -8: To check whether the file has a execute permission or  not.
+script -8: To check whether the file has a execute permission or  not
 ----------

 	file="sum.sh"